-The unemployment rate, according to the Missouri Economic Research and Information Center, for the U.S has increased to 5.9%. and the unemployment rate for the St. Louis area has increased to 4.8%.
-These increases are attributable to the COVID-19 pandemic which has had major impact on the U.S. and local economy.
+The unemployment rate, according to the Missouri Economic Research and Information Center, for the U.S has decreased to 3.8%. and the unemployment rate for the St. Louis area has increased to 2.8%.
+These decreases are attributable to recovery from the COVID-19 pandemic which has had major impact on the U.S. and regional economy.
 City staff is continuously monitoring economic conditions and has made adjustments to the budget as needed.

 Though the outlook for the nation's economy is still volatile due primarily to the pandemic, the City benefits from some positive, and offsetting attributes.
 The City's location near the Lambert International Airport, with rail service, and at the hub of major state and national highways is an asset that cannot be bought at any price.
 Also, the City's unique blend of industrial, commercial, and residential property provides a diverse and robust foundation.
-Sales taxes in total have increased by about 9% in the General Fund and by about 7.5% across all City funds.
-The one-half cent Public Safety sales tax adopted in 2017 has leveled off.
-The Fire Sales Tax was increased from $\frac{1}{4}\%$ to $\frac{1}{2}\%$ during the 2021 fiscal year.
-This revenue has increased from the prior year but is expected to level off as well.
-The increase in sales tax revenue is due to a return to normal activity after COVID-19 slowed activity at the end of last year.
+Sales taxes in total have increased by about 21% in the General Fund and by about 15.8% across all City funds.
+The largest contributor to this extraordinary increase is the increase in Use Tax by 70% following the passage of the Wayfair Act in Missouri.
+The other significant sales tax increases come from those taxes not subject to the St. Louis County sales tax pool.
+Hazelwood is a municipality in which the original City areas are not subject to the Pool (A-areas).
+The annexed areas are in the County Pool (B-areas).
+The A-area 1% tax increased by 12%.
+The Fire Sales Tax, which was also increased from a $\frac{1}{4}\%$ to a $\frac{1}{2}\%$ tax in FY 2021 increased by 51%.
+The $\frac{1}{2}\%$ Public Safety Tax increased by 13%.
 The City staff has and will continue to look for efficiencies and ways to decrease costs while providing the same level of services to our citizens and customers.